 Focus On Feedback

 The best way to figure out where you’re going wrong with your drivers – whether it’s because they’re dissatisfied with a flimsy home time plan or an off-putting dispatcher – is to ask.
-Drivers need ways to chime in about issues they have in the moment and how their experience at a company is going over time, which is why Tenstreet developed Issues and Surveys to collect both kinds of feedback.
+Drivers need ways to express how their experience at a company is going over time, which is why Tenstreet acquired Stay Metrics and their revolutionary data collection methodologies to gather feedback.
 Showing that you care what drivers have to say about how you recruit, onboard, and treat them as employees demonstrates that you respect them as employees, which will in turn incentivize them to remain loyal to you.

 It’s not enough just to request feedback either – be sure you have a plan for implementing suggestions and dealing with issues that arise so drivers will see that you take their concerns serious.